M66B/FairEmail/FAQ.md

 You can workaround this by trying to send a signed/encrypted message to a sender with an unknown public key.

 **Important**: if the OpenKeychain app cannot find a key (anymore), you might need to reset a previously selected key.
-This can be done by long pressing an identity in the list of identities (Setup, step 2, Manage).
+This can be done by long pressing an identity in the list of identities (Settings, tap Manual setup and more options, tap Identities).

 **Important**: to let apps like FairEmail reliably connect to the OpenKeychain service to encrypt/decrypt messages, it might be necessary to disable battery optimizations for the OpenKeychain app.